s-goldman/Dusty-Evolved-Star-Kit/README.md

 Creating a model grid with DUSTY
 --------------------------------
-Run DUSTY and then run the dusty_togrid script in the same directory.
+Run DUSTY and then run the dusty_to_grid script in the same directory.

 Fitting with the DESK